Trump vows US, allies will defeat 'radical Islamic terrorism'

 "Today, we deliver a message in one very unified voice to these forces of death and destruction -- America and its allies will defeat you.
 We will defeat them," he told about 300 military personnel at MacDill Air Force Base in Tampa, Florida.

 "We will defeat radical Islamic terrorism.
-And we will not allow to it take root in our country," Trump added.
+And we will not allow it to take root in our country," Trump added.
 "Freedom, security and justice will prevail."

 He accused Islamic State fighters of leading a "campaign of genocide, committing atrocities across the world," and promised an unspecified "historic financial investment" in the US military.